Manure Application Setback

 These guidelines apply equally to both liquid and solid manures.

-A distance of 40 feet has been shown to be most effectual under our spring and fall rain events at preventing runoff of surface nutrients and sediment, while we allow that distance to be reduced to 10 feet in the dry summer months when the chance of runoff is slight.
-The setback distance is increased to 80 feet in the late fall through the winter to be protective against periods of heavy, prolonged rain events, and/or saturated soils which require greater distances for nutrients and pathogens to be treated prior to reaching a waterway.
+A distance of 40 feet has been shown to be most effective at preventing runoff of surface nutrients and sediment during spring and fall rain events.
+We allow that distance to be reduced to 10 feet in the dry summer months when the chance of runoff is slight.
+The setback distance is increased to 80 feet in the late fall through the winter to be protective against periods of heavy, prolonged rain events, and/or saturated soils.
 Application during this risky time can readily move surface applied manure from your field if you’re not careful.

-If you have any discharge due to poor management, you may be put under the penalty of an EPA CAFO permit with a mandatory setback of 100 feet year-round.
+If you have any discharge of nutrients you may be put under the penalty of an EPA CAFO permit with a mandatory setback of 100 feet year-round.

-When applying manure, remember to follow the manure application setback guidance posted on the Manure Spreading Advisory.
+When applying manure, remember to follow these setbacks as well as site specific guidance found through the ARM Weather Map.
 These setbacks will help you avoid applying too close to a waterbody or sensitive area when the risk of runoff is high.
 Your Nutrient Management Plan requires the implementation of these setbacks.